hellflame/ipinfo/README.md

 be sure `$GOPATH/bin` is in `$PATH`, executable program will be installed there

-> if you can't use go get

-download source code
+if you can't use `go get`, download source code

 ```bash
 git clone https://github.com/hellflame/ipinfo